 - Do you support cGMP GMP?

-- How does this solution support CFR 21 part 11?
+- How does this solution support 21 CFR part 11?
 And oftentimes people focus just on e-signature when we're talking about that.
-But I think as we all know, CFR 21 part 11 is, is much broader in nature than just e-signature.
+But I think as we all know, 21 CFR part 11 is much broader in nature than just e-signature.
 But we address those, those broader topics as well as specifically e-signature they often talk about validation.

 - Is this a solution that can be validated?
 Is it a validated solution?
 And then at times as we're in the process, manufacturing industry and life sciences they asked oftentimes about enterprise asset management, you know, preventative maintenance enterprise asset management.